Points To Be Considered By Candidates Taking The GED From Kansas

 Kansas GED Retesting Policies

-- It is not necessary to complete the full GED test battery and participate in a remediation before taking a retest.
+- It is not necessary to complete the full test battery and participate in a remediation before taking a retest.

 - You need not wait for retaking a failed subject area of the test.